-Salary rates will be increased as follows with the rates set out in Schedule 7 to this Agreement:
+Salary rates will be increased as follows with the rates set out in Schedule 6 to this Agreement:

-- 1st increase 3% effective from the beginning of the first pay period commencing on or after the date of operation of this Agreement; - 2nd increase 2% effective from the beginning of the first pay period commencing on or after 12 months from the date of operation of this Agreement; - 3rd increase 1.5% effective from the beginning of the first pay period commencing on or after 21 months from the date of operation of this Agreement.

-18.2 Commencing Salaries for Administrative and Technical Officers

-- (a) The minimum commencing salary for experienced administrative and technical officers (excluding trades officers) will be CSOF Level 2.1. - (b) Where a person is appointed to undertake work which requires possession of a recognised trade certificate, the minimum salary payable on commencement will be CSOF Level 2.5.
+- 1st increase 2% effective 6 months from the date of commencement of this Agreement; - 2nd increase 2% effective 12 months from the date of commencement of this Agreement; - 3rd increase 2% effective 24 months from the date of commencement of this Agreement. - 18.2 Commencing Salaries for Administrative and Technical Officers - (a) The minimum commencing salary for experienced administrative and technical officers (excluding trades officers) will be CSOF Level 2.1. - (b) Where a person is appointed to undertake work which requires possession of a recognised trade certificate, the minimum salary payable on commencement will be CSOF Level 2.5.
 However, where the officer has at least five years relevant post apprenticeship trades experience or equivalent gained though recognised post trade qualifications, the minimum salary payable on commencement will be CSOF Level 3.1.